DivyyaM/hey-bunny/README.md

 - **Viral Growth Engine:** Invite friends or share a referral code to earn more BunnyPoints.
 - **In-Browser ML Demos:** Try out sentiment analysis, image classification, object detection, and more—right in your browser.
 - **Modern, Responsive UI:** Built with Next.js, React, Tailwind CSS, and TypeScript.
 Dark mode, mobile-friendly, and recruiter-ready.
 ---

-## 📸 Screenshots

-> _Add your own screenshots here to showcase the dashboard, stepper, and BunnyPoints system!_

----

 ## 💡 Why This Project?